Are you ready?

 No matter where and what work you do in the field, you will have the opportunity to develop your professional and personal capacities in ways in which you would not have imagined.

-We support our international field staff through pre-departure preparatory activities, pre and post placement briefings and debriefings, health management and for those committed to pursuing a career with us, further training opportunities.
+We support our international field staff through pre-departure preparatory activities, pre and post placement briefings and debriefings, health management, and for those committed to pursuing a career with us there are further training opportunities.

-However despite the opportunities, field work is not a decision to be taken lightly.
-We encourage you to review our self-assessment check list.
+Despite the opportunities, field work is not a decision to be taken lightly.
+We encourage you to review our self-assessment guide.
 It is not a psychological test but rather a way to think about yourself and about your commitment to humanitarian assistance in the types of places we work, along with some of the constraints you may face.